brillout/goldpage/docs/readme.template.md

 your page is loaded & rendered in the browser only.

 Because the page is rendered to the DOM, the page can be interactive.
-(We explain why at [Interactive vs Non-interactive]().
+(We explain why at [Interactive vs Non-interactive]().)

 ###### `renderToDom: false` & `renderToHtml: true`

 If your page is non-interactive, this is the best configuration:
 - SEO
   <br/>
-  The content of your page is rendered to HTML and search engines merely have to crawl your page's HTML to get your page's content.
+  The content of your page is rendered to HTML &mdash; search engines merely have to crawl your page's HTML to get your page's content.
-  Your page will appear to all search engines.
+  Your pages will appear to all search engines.
 - Performance
   <br/>
-  Rendering your page in Node.js is almost always faster than rendering it in the browser.
+  Rendering your page in Node.js is generally faster than rendering it in the browser.
-  The difference in speed can be drastic for low-end devices such as mobile phones.
+  The difference in speed can be drastic for low-end devices such as mobile phones where loading & executing browser-side JavaScript is slow.
   (Your page is already loaded in Node.js whereas in the browser it has to be loaded over the internet.

 If your page has interactive views then your page needs to be rendered to the DOM and this configuration is not an option.